computational-expression/practice1/README.md

-# Practice Activity 2: Adventure Game with Loops 🎮
+# Practice Activity 1: Adventure Game with Loops

 ## Overview
-This is an **optional practice activity** that helps students apply concepts from weeks 2-4, with a focus on for loops and range() functions.
-Students will create a simple choose-your-own-adventure style game.
+This is an **optional practice activity** that is designed to help you apply concepts we covered in class so far.
+Your task for this activity is to create a simple choose-your-own-adventure style game.

 > **Important**: This is NOT a required assignment or activity.
 This is purely for **extra practice** and reinforcement of programming concepts.

-**Time Required**: 45-60 minutes (work at your own pace) **Prerequisites**: Completion of weeks 2-4 materials **Learning Mode**: Independent practice, ask for help if needed

-## Learning Objectives 🎯
+## Learning Objectives

-By completing this practice, students will:

 **Loop Concepts:**
-- ✅ Use `for` loops with `range()` function
+- Use `for` loops with `range()` function
-- ✅ Understand loop iteration and counting
+- Understand loop iteration and counting
-- ✅ Apply loops for repetitive actions
+- Apply loops for repetitive actions
-- ✅ Practice nested loops for patterns
+- Practice nested loops for patterns

 **Review Concepts:**
-- ✅ Variables and data types
+- Variables and data types
-- ✅ User input and output
+- User input and output
-- ✅ Conditional statements (if/elif/else)
+- Conditional statements (if/elif/else)
-- ✅ String formatting
+- String formatting
-- ✅ Basic arithmetic operations
+- Basic arithmetic operations

-## File Structure
-\`\`\`
-practice2/
-├── README.md (this file)
-├── adventure_game.py (main game file)
-└── game_examples/ (reference examples)
-    ├── simple_loops.py
-    └── pattern_maker.py
-\`\`\`

-## What You'll Build
+## What You Will Build
 A simple adventure game that includes:
 - **Character creation** with multiple choices
 - **Story progression** using loops for events